 - Entry tickets to an event you enjoyed during your trip

-- Post cards showing the local area and attractions
+- Postcards showing the local area and attractions

 - Pressed flowers from the places you visited

-It's easier to add extras to pre-made albums, since these books often come with a sticky surface.
+It's easier to add extras to pre-made albums since these books often come with a sticky surface.
 If you plan on making your own pages, choose a type of carton that won't show those ruinous glue marks oozing out the back or through a ticket.
 Trip extras are difficult to replace, so take good care of them while adding them to the album.

 Make It Yours

 This project is easy enough for anyone to do, even when you have no scrapbooking experience or creative inclinations.
 This is a beautiful way to commemorate your memories and special events, so don't rush anything.
 Enjoy making or choosing a book, planning page by page, comparing decorations and extras to find the best fit for each themed folio.
-Add notes, stickers, find the album a special place or box.
+Add notes, stickers, and put the album in a special place or box.
 Make it personal until the book resonates with the good feelings you loved during the trip.
 Our mental images fade (as do feelings), but your trip album will refresh those wonderful times whenever you open those pages.

 © 2018 Jana Louise Smit